Reading is an important part of life, truly. There are many must-read fiction books that are sure to impress you.

 One thing that sometimes makes human beings struggle is the act of strategy.
 While some strategies are easy to understand, some are so simple, they go over our heads.

 Did he use strength?
 No!
 Did he use witchcraft, as the elders suggested?
 No, he did not.
-He simply created a trap which would kill the animal from the inside out.
+He simply created a trap that would kill the animal from the inside out.

 This story leaves an impression on our souls and reminds us that there is so much power in the human mind and in determination.
 We don’t forget stories of this kind.